 Acknowledging The Audiences

 You interact with the audience.
-Well, you have to do that also simultaneously with the virtual attendees.
+Well, with hybrid, you have to do that simultaneously with the virtual attendees.
 So what that means, if you have presenters on stage, they need to be trained to be able to look at the right cameras at the right time so then that way they can interact with it.

 Technology Is Your Friend